basarevych/webfm/README.md

   ORM models and queries to work with the shares and files.

   The rest is simple REST server accessed via WebSockets.

   Backend is under [api/](https://github.com/basarevych/webfm/tree/master/api) directory.

 * Frontend is React/Redux on Bootstrap 4

-  Fully responsive application created using Reactstrap, which is Bootstrap 4 for React, using custom CSS when needed (mainly flexgrid).
+  Fully responsive application created using Reactstrap, which is Bootstrap 4 for React, using custom CSS when needed (mainly flexbox).

   Initial markup comes prepared on the server utilizing Server-Side Rendering.